-Tables~\ref{table:comp_single_image} and \ref{table:comp_single_video} present a quantitative comparison between the models in the Single Image and Single Video settings, while the respective visual results are shown in Fig.~\ref{fig:qual_image} and \ref{fig:qual_video}.
+Tables~\ref{table:comp_single_image} and \ref{table:comp_single_video} present a quantitative comparison between the models in the Single Image and Single Video settings, while the respective visual results are shown in Figs.~\ref{fig:qual_image} and \ref{fig:qual_video}.
 As seen from the tables, SIV-GAN notably outperforms other models in both studied settings.
 Despite a potential trade-off between quality and diversity, our model achieves better performance in both, reaching lower SIFID values and higher diversity scores.
 Importantly, only SIV-GAN successfully learns from both single images and videos, generating globally-coherent images of high diversity.
 Next, we analyse results in these settings separately.

-\paragraph{Single Image} As seen from Fig.~\ref{fig:teaser} and Fig.~\ref{fig:qual_image}, in the Single Image setting, SIV-GAN produces diverse, high-quality images.
-For example, our model can change the number and placement of balloons in the sky, or edit the contour and position of rocks in the desert.
-Note that such changes retain the appearance of objects, preserve original context, and maintain scene layout realism.
-In contrast, the prior single-image GAN models, SinGAN and ConSinGAN, disturb the appearance of objects (e.g. by washing away fish contours) and disrespect layouts (e.g. sky textures appear below the horizon), while having modest diversity.
+\myparagraph{Single Image.} Given a single image for training, SIV-GAN produces diverse samples of high visual quality as shown in Figs.~\ref{fig:teaser} and \ref{fig:qual_image}.
+For the example in Fig.~\ref{fig:qual_image}, our model can change the number and placement of foreground objects (e.g., fish and people), or edit the contour and position of rocks in landscape images.
+Note that such changes preserve the original scene context, retaining the appearance of objects and maintaining the scene layout realism.
+In contrast, the prior single image GAN models, SinGAN and ConSinGAN, tend to disturb the appearance of objects (e.g., by washing away the contours of fish and people) and disrespect layouts (e.g., sky textures can appear below the horizon), while exhibiting lower diversity in content and layouts.
 This is reflected in their higher SIFID and lower diversity scores in Table~\ref{table:comp_single_image}.
-The few-shot FastGAN model suffers from memorization, reproducing the training image or its flipped version.
-In Table~\ref{table:comp_single_image} this is reflected in lowest diversity and Dist. to train (in red) metrics on both datasets.
+On the other hand, the few-shot FastGAN model suffers from memorization issues, only reproducing the training image or its flipped version, which was generated during training by data augmentation.
+This is reflected in Table~\ref{table:comp_single_image} by the lowest diversity and Dist.\ to train (in red) metrics on both datasets.
 Despite having the lowest diversity, we observe that FastGAN does not reach a low SIFID due to leaking augmentations (horizontal flipping).